danielstuart14/protoviz/README.md

 It uses [Tera](https://keats.github.io/tera/docs) for generating the SVG file.

-For a pratical use, check the [examples readme](./examples/README.md).
+For a pratical use case, check the [examples readme](./examples/README.md).